Z-ajamy/alx-low_level_programming/0x08-recursion/README.md

-returns the factorial of a number
+returns the value of x raised to the power of y